 AT A GLANCE

-- In 2015, speeding killed an estimated 9,557 people across the country, which works out to an average of 26 people each day (NHTSA).The United States loses $5.2 billion each month due to speeding-related fatality collisions (NHTSA).
+- In 2018, speeding killed an estimated 9,378 people across the country, which is 26 percent of total traffic fatalities for the year.
+(NHTSA).The United States loses $52 billion annually due to speeding-related fatality collisions (NHTSA).

 - A pedestrian struck by a car at 20 miles per hour has a 95 percent chance of survival, but the survival rate drops to 60 percent at 30 miles per hour and 20 percent at 40 miles per hour (Safe Kids Worldwide).